 Tad represents private equity firms, financial institutions, real estate developers and owners, hotel operators, major corporations and wealthy individuals in federal and state courts around the country and before arbitration tribunals in the United States and Europe.
-He has been involved a number of times in obtaining discovery outside the United States under international conventions and treaties.

 - 111 West 57th Property Owner LLC in prevailing at the trial court and on appeal at the New York Supreme Court, Appellate Division, First Department, which unanimously dismissed claims of breaches of fiduciary duty and constructive trust involving the 90-story luxury condominium located at 111 West 57th Street in Manhattan, brought by AmBase, a former indirect equity investor in the project.
 The panel also affirmed the cancellation of a lis pendens filed against the property.

 - TPG, one of the world’s largest private equity firms, in a variety of matters, including in litigation related to a Greek telecommunications company.

-- JDS Development in the dismissal of state and federal RICO claims against developer related to a 90 story tower rising on 57th Street, upheld by the Second Circuit.
+- JDS Development in the dismissal of state and federal RICO claims against the developer related to a large residential project in Manhattan, upheld by the Second Circuit.

-- An international hotel company in successfully obtaining significant preliminary injunctions arising from contract disputes with hotel owners.
-One preliminary injunction, unanimously affirmed by the New York Supreme Court, Appellate Division, First Department, bars the owner of a large New York City hotel from unilaterally terminating its license agreement with our client.
-The other preliminary injunction, also unanimously affirmed by the New York Supreme Court, Appellate Division, bars the owner of another large Times Square hotel from unilaterally terminating its hotel management agreement with our client.
+- An international hotel company in successfully obtaining significant injunctive relief arising from a contract dispute with hotel owners.
+The preliminary injunction, unanimously affirmed by the New York Supreme Court, Appellate Division, First Department, bars the owner of a large New York City hotel from unilaterally terminating its hotel management agreement with our client.

 - A large Singapore semiconductor-related company in successful litigation involving its 2013 debt issuances.

 - A lender in a dispute with The Royal Bank of Scotland relating to Liverpool Football Club, which was sold to a group led by the owner of the Boston Red Sox.